 Board May Expel

-The Board may expel any pupil from the regular school setting for misconduct as defined by law.
+The Board may expel or extend the expulsion of any student from the regular school setting for misconduct as defined by law.
 Provision of educational services will be required unless the Board determines, on the record and supported by clear and convincing evidence, that the expelled student posed a threat to the safety of other students or school staff and could not be placed in a state-funded agency program.1

+The Board shall require the expulsion from school for a period of at least twelve (12) months for a student who is determined by the Board:

+Through clear and convincing evidence to have made threats that pose a danger to the well-being of students, faculty, or staff of the District;

+To have brought a weapon to a school under its jurisdiction per Board Policy 05.48.

+The Board may expel a student for longer than twelve (12) months.

-Behavior that may be determined to pose a threat shall include, but not be limited to, the physical assault, battery, or abuse of others; the threat of physical force; being under the influence of drugs or alcohol; the use, possession, sale, or transfer of drug or alcohol; the carrying, possessing, or transfer of weapons or dangerous instruments; and any other behavior that may endanger the safety of others.
+Behavior that may be determined to pose a threat shall include, but not be limited to, the physical assault, battery, or abuse of others on or off school property (and the incident is likely to substantially disrupt the educational process); the threat of physical force; being under the influence of drugs or alcohol; the use, possession, sale, or transfer of drug or alcohol; the carrying, possessing, or transfer of weapons or dangerous instruments; and any other behavior that may endanger the safety of others.

-The Superintendent shall present to the Board for its approval options for providing educational services to expelled students.
+The Superintendent shall present to the Board for its approval options for providing or ensuring that educational services are provided to expelled students.

+In lieu of expelling a student, or upon the expiration of a student’s expulsion, the Superintendent may place a student into an alternative program or setting if the Superintendent determines placement of the student in his or her regular school setting is likely to substantially disrupt the educational process or constitutes a threat to the safety of other students or school staff.

 Hearing and Records Required

-Action to expel a pupil shall not be taken until the parent, of the pupil has had an opportunity for a hearing before the Board.1 The special education and disciplinary records of IDEA eligible students shall be sent to the Board for review before the decision is made to expel.3
+Action to expel, extend the expulsion, or place in an alternative program or setting a student shall not be taken until the parent, guardian, or other person having legal custody or control of the student has had an opportunity for a hearing before the Board.1 The special education and disciplinary records of IDEA eligible students shall be sent to the Board for review before the decision is made to expel.3

 STUDENTS A09.435